Medically reviewed by Drugs.com. Last updated on Feb 24, 2020.

-Maintenance dose: 10 to 80 mg orally once a day in 1 or 2 divided doses.
+Maintenance dose: 10 to 80 mg orally once a day or in 1 or 2 divided doses.

 Comment: Lower doses are suggested for a smaller reduction in cholesterol level.

 Initial dose: 20, 40, or 60 mg orally once a day at bedtime.
 Patients requiring smaller reductions in cholesterol may start with 10 mg orally at bedtime.

 Maintenance dose: 10 to 60 mg orally given once a day at bedtime.

 Usual Pediatric Dose for Heterozygous Familial Hypercholesterolemia